-- The ratio numerator calculation started with the column 1, which is the unduplicated count of county-specific female work-eligible welfare recipients ages 19-24, from April 2012 through March 2013.
-This count over 12 months is intended for alignment with quarterly business hires data to answer the question: How many relevant local hires is a work-eligible recipient 'exposed' to during her TCA benefit spell(s)? - For this report we assume an average TCA benefit duration of six months between April 2012 and March 2013, so we divided the year-long count of recipients by 2 to arrive at a six-month estimate of work-eligible female welfare recipients ages 19-24-the derived number does not appear in Table 3.
-This number is the numerator value used to calculate the Table 3 row 1 column 5 ratio result. - To calculate the denominator value of the Table 3 row 1 column 5 ratio our next step was to start with the Table 3 row 1 column 2 number, which is the sum of top 10 industry subsector average quarterly stable new hires from April 2012 through March 2013.
-This is a quarterly value, but we need a six-month denominator number that aligns with the numerator six-month derived estimate of work-eligible female welfare recipients.
-So we multiplied the average quarterly stable new hires number by 2 to arrive at a six-month estimate of top 10 industry subsector stable new hires of women ages 19-24. - Our third and final step to arrive at the Table 3 row 1 column 5 ratio value was to divide the derived numerator number by the derived denominator number.
+- The ratio numerator calculation started with the column 1, which is the unduplicated count of county-specific female work-eligible welfare recipients ages 19-24, from April 2014 through March 2015.
+This count over 12 months is intended for alignment with quarterly business hires data to answer the question: How many relevant local hires is a work-eligible recipient 'exposed' to during her TCA benefit spell(s)? - For this report we assume an average TCA benefit duration of six months between April 2014 and March 2015, so we divided the year-long count of recipients by 2 to arrive at a six-month estimate of work-eligible female welfare recipients ages 19-24-the derived number does not appear in Table 3.
+This number is the numerator value used to calculate the Table 3 row 1 column 5 ratio result.